mikeyPower/bashing-away/README.md

     /home/michael/Downloads/cv.pdf.docx
     $

+After executing all these commands are terminal can look very busy and hectic, this is way the clear command comes in handle.
+It simple takes us back to the start of the command prompt removing everyhing that was previously on the terminal.

+    $ clear

 ## Setting up Cron Job's for Scheduling

 To create or edit a crontab file run the following command: